hannobraun/caterpillar/capi/README.md

       introduced.
     - The main thing I'm missing is function types.
 Those would enable a built-in `if` function, to replace the current placeholders.
-    - It would also provide a pathway to the eventual goal to a static type system through gradual typing.
+    - It would also provide a pathway to the eventual goal of a static type system, through gradual typing.
   - Another good option would be to introduce variables, to replace the tedious stack manipulation that the language currently requires.
 - Interactivity: This can be realized by defining the language in a separate